The Process of Achieving ISO 17025 Accreditation

 individual calibration or testing projects or contracts,

-Quality Records: Various records such as testing or calibration records, assessment results, and any other records which provide objective evidence that you are conforming with the requirements of the ISO 17025 International Standard.
+Quality Records: Various records such as testing or calibration records, assessment results, and any other records which provide objective evidence that you are conforming with the requirements of the ISO/IEC 17025:2017 International Standard

 Internal Audit Reports: Recording the areas, documents and records that have been examined to ensure conformance with the QMS.
 Together with any nonconformity reports.

-Records Supporting the Validity of Test or Calibration Results: This should include results of performance tests or inter – laboratory comparison studies.
-Together with the results of intra – laboratory performance monitoring studies.
+Records Supporting the Validity of Test or Calibration Results: This should include results of performance tests or inter-

 Staff Training Records: Including all training undertaken, together with a plan of intended training activities